 Stephen J Murphy

 Stephen J. Murphy joined the firm in early 2005 after a successful and rewarding career as a homicide prosecutor working in the Brooklyn District Attorney's Office.
-Mr. Murphy is a lawyer that is best known for his work in the courtroom, now focusing on serious construction accidents and catastrophic personal injury trial work.
+Mr. Murphy is a lawyer who is best known for his work in the courtroom, now focusing on serious construction accidents and catastrophic personal injury trial work.

 Mr. Murphy's hard work and skill in the courtroom have earned him many accolades from his colleagues, opponents and judges.
 Mr. Murphy was described on Z100 Radio as a "legendary trial lawyer", he has been featured on Fox News Radio as one of "America's Premier Trial Lawyers" and was described in The New York Times as one of the "Top Attorneys in New York."
 Mr. Murphy's honors and accolades include: